 Your benefits are described below.
 Benefits are listed alphabetically to make them easy to find.
 Please note that several sections may apply to your claims.
-For example, if you have a surgery, benefits for your Hospital stay will be described under "Inpatient Hospital Care," and benefits for your Doctor's services will be described under "Inpatient Professional Service."
+For example, if you have an inpatient surgery, benefits for your Hospital stay will be described under "Inpatient Hospital Care," and benefits for your Doctor's services will be described under "Inpatient Professional Service."
 As a result, you should read all the sections that might apply to your claims.

-You should also know that many of the Covered Services can be received in several settings, including a Doctor's office, an Urgent Care Facility, an Outpatient Facility, or an Inpatient Facility.
-Please see the "Benefits at a Glance" section for more details on how benefits vary in each setting.
+You should also know that many of the Covered Services can be received in several settings, including a Doctor's office or your home, an Urgent Care Facility, an Outpatient Facility, or an Inpatient Facility.
+Benefits will often vary depending on where and from whom you choose to get Covered Services, and this can result in a change in the amount you need to pay.
+Please see the "Benefits at a Glance" section for more details.